Classification II: evaluation & tuning {#classification2}

 %.

-The r round(100*cancer_acc_1$.estimate, 0)
+with an accuracy of r round(100*cancer_acc_1$.estimate, 0)

 %.